rht-labs/tech-exercise/docs/6-secret-management-in-saap/6-secret-management.md

        }
 4. Multi Tenant Operator (MTO) creates required Namespaces with tenant labels e.g. `stakater.com/kind`.

 5. Admin creates a Template that contains a Secret Store (external secrets custom resource).
-The SecretStore is namespaced and specifies how to access the external API.
+The SecretStore is namespaced and specifies how to access the external API which is Vault.
 Templates are used to share resources among namespaces.

          apiVersion: tenantoperator.stakater.com/v1alpha1
          kind: Template